groqa/groqa-japanese-nlp-toolkit/README.md

 - Bunsetsu dependencies, allowing you to reconstruct the hierarchical structure;
 - Conjugation of verbs and adjectives;
 - A list of particles;
-- A long list of dictionary entries broken dow
+- A long list of dictionary entries broken down by starting morpheme and ending morpheme;
+- Kanji and their breakdowns per Kanjidic2.

+To use, make sure you have git and then install Node.js.
+Install MeCab, Unidic, and J.DepP.
+Also install the required libraries listed above.
+Have a look at the 'Setup' and 'API' sections below for a comprehensive guide.

+Please check out the tests and the TypeScript interfaces to see what